It’s time to get down and dirty with a quick little talk about tampons.

 However, it’s important to point out that many period panties are meant to be worn in conjunction with another method, such as a tampon or even a pad.
 You don’t necessarily have to do this.
 But if you aren’t, you might want to consider switching yours out more often to prevent any leakage.

-There are plenty of period panties out there on the market, but I’ve chosen to feature Innersy because (a) they’re affordable, and (b) they’ve got great reviews.
+There are plenty of period panties out there on the market, but I’ve chosen to feature Thinx hiphuggers because (a) they’re affordable, (b) they’re one of the OG period undies, and (c) they’ve got great reviews.
+They can hold up to three tampons worth of menstrual blood, making them a comfy companion.

 Reusable cloth pads